steverandy/backbone.managedview/README.md

 ### beforeRender

-Define this function and it will be called the first during rendering process before DOM insertion and template execution.
+It will be called the first during rendering process.
+Define this function when actions need to be performed before view element is inserted to the DOM or before template is executed.

 ### afterRender

-Define this function and it will be called after DOM insertion, template execution, and subviews rendering.
+It will be called the last during rendering process.
+Define this functon when actions need to be performed after view element has been inserted to the DOM, template has been executed and subviews have been rendered.
+For example to setup a jQuery sortable.

 ### beforeRemove

-Define this function and it will be called the first during removing process.
+It will be called the first during removing process.

 ### afterRemove

-Define this function and it will be called after all subviews have been removed.
+It will be called the last during removing process.

 ## Events

-## render
+There are two events — `render` and `remove`.
+Use events when actions cannot be performed in the rendering or removing callbacks.

-Rendering steps:
+## Rendering Process

+`render` function is predefined, therefore there is no need to define it manually.
+Rendering process uses the following steps:

 1. Call `beforeRender`
 2. Insert to DOM